conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Enabling travis
 ...............

-TravisCI should only be needed to build recipes on OS X if there is a strange failure on azure.
+TravisCI should only be needed to build recipes on OS X if there is a strange failure on Azure.

 Enable a build by adding the following to ``conda-forge.yml`` in the root of the feedstock.